 Are you interested in planning a Custom Trip now?
 It takes only 2 minutes!

-Embark on a fantastic Annapurna Circuit Trek which takes us around the entire Annapurna massif reaching the zenith at Thorong La Pass (5,416m/17,769ft).
-We also walk through the world's deepest Kali Gandaki gorge with Annapurna I rising to 8091 m to the east and Dhaulagiri hovering at 8167 m to the west!
-We savor the fabulous mountain views from Poon Hill and discover the diverse Annapurna region.
-Furthermore, Annapurna Circuit Trek also takes us to Manang, Jomsom and the Muktinath region which again gets us acquainted with the diverse Nepalese landscape and culture.
+Embark on the fantastic Annapurna Circuit Trek with our hand-picked itinerary that takes us around the entire Annapurna massif reaching the zenith at Thorong La Pass (5,416m/17,769ft).
+We will walk on the Annapurna circuit trek, regardless the difficulty level, through the world’s deepest Kali Gandaki gorge with Mt.
+Annapurna I rising to 8,091m (26,545ft) to the east and Mt.
+Dhaulagiri hovering at 8,167m (26,795ft) to the west!
+We savor the fabulous mountain views from Poon Hill during our Annapurna circuit trek in the best season during spring and autumn, and discover the diverse region.
+Furthermore, Annapurna Circuit Trek also takes us to Manang, Jomsom and the Muktinath regions that allow us to get acquainted with the diverse Nepalese landscape and culture.